 This profile is also available in French here.

-To download a pdf version of the full 2019 eSwatini country profile, click here.
+To download a pdf version of the full 2020 Eswatini country profile, click here.

-The Kingdom of eSwatini is a landlocked country in Southern Africa, bordered by South Africa and Mozambique.
-It is one of the smallest countries on the continent with a population of 1.3 million.
-The economy is dominated by subsistence agriculture, with about 70 percent of the population living in rural areas.
-Eswatini has strong economic linkages to South Africa and duties from its membership in the Southern African Customs Union (SACU) are an important source of revenue for the government.
+The Kingdom of Eswatini is a landlocked country in Southern Africa, bordered by South Africa and Mozambique.
+It is one of the smallest countries on the continent with a population of just over 1.1 million.
+The economy is dominated by manufacturing and services industries, with about 75 percent of the population living in rural areas.
+Eswatini has been affected by the effects of COVID 19 pandemic, and this has caused various challenges in the socio-economic activities expected through 2021.Given the country’s dependency and strong economic links to South Africa, the performance of the South African economy amidst the COVID-19 pandemic will detect Eswatini’s growth and recovery.

-Housing delivery on behalf of the government of the Kingdom of Eswatini is delegated to the Swaziland National Housing Board (SNHB).
-The SNHB was appointed by the government to implement a phased housing programme to finance, construct and manage housing units for civil servants.
-The SNHB also manages and leases residential estates.
-Although mandated to provide housing finance, SNHB is constrained financially.
+Housing delivery on behalf of the government of the Kingdom of Eswatini is delegated to the Eswatini Housing Board (EHB).
+The EHB was appointed by the government to implement a phased housing programme to finance, construct and manage housing units for civil servants.
+The EHB also manages and leases residential estates.
+Although mandated to provide housing finance, EHB is constrained financially.

-There are opportunities to partner or invest in institutions such as SNHB to meet eSwatini’s housing needs.
+There are opportunities to partner or invest in institutions such as EHB to meet Eswatini’s housing needs.
 The dynamic microfinance sector and high number of Savings and Credit Co-Operative Societies (SACCOS) in the country also means there is potential to leverage these institutions to finance incremental housing.

 - Access to Finance

 - Policy and Regulation

 - Covid-19 Response